Take a 1-min quiz to get a personalized workout plan Male Female

 Goal: Sprinting

-• 6 x 50 yards flutter kick on board with 20 seconds rest in between laps.
+• 6 x 50 yards flutter kick on board with 20 seconds of rest between lengths.

-• 3 x 100 yards alternating freestyle (odds) and backstroke (evens) with 30 seconds rest in between.
+• 3 x 100 yards alternating freestyle (odds) and backstroke (evens) with 30 seconds of rest between.

-• 6 x 50 yards alternating sprint kick (odds) and easy kick (odds) with a 15 seconds rest period in between laps.
+• 6 x 50 yards alternating sprint kick (odds) and easy kick (odds) with a 15-second rest period between each 50 yards.

 • 60 seconds rest.

-• 6 x 50 yards freestyle with a 20 seconds rest period in between laps.
+• 6 x 50 yards freestyle with a 20-second rest period between laps.

-• 3 x 100 yards freestyle with 30 seconds rest in between laps.
+• 3 x 100 yards freestyle with 30 seconds of rest between laps.

-• 6 x 50 yards alternating sprint freestyle (odds) and easy backstroke (evens) with 15 seconds rest in between laps.
+• 6 x 50 yards alternating sprint freestyle (odds) and easy backstroke (evens) with 15 seconds of rest between laps.

 Intermediate Swim Workout Plan 3

-• 4 x 100 yards Individual medley (IM) alternating sprints with a 30 second rest duration in between.
-On the first IM sprint fly and breaststroke, on the second IM sprint freestyle and backstroke.
+• 4 x 100 yards Individual medley (IM) alternating sprints with a 30-second rest period in between.
+On the first IM sprint, use fly and breaststroke, and on the second IM sprint, use freestyle and backstroke.

-• 2 x 100 backstroke with a 30 second rest period in between.
-Make the 2nd 100-yard faster than the first.
+• 2 x 100 backstroke with a 30-second rest period in between.
+Swim the 2nd 100 yards faster than the first.

-• 2 x 100 breaststroke with 30 seconds rest in between.
-Make the 2nd 100-yard faster than the first.
+• 2 x 100 breaststroke with 30 seconds of rest between each.
+Swim the 2nd 100 yards faster than the first.

-• 4 x 100 yards IM with 30 seconds rest in between.
-Keep the timing consistent on each 100.
+• 4 x 100 yards IM with 30 seconds of rest in between.
+Keep the timing consistent for each 100 yards.

 • 200 yards cool-down.
 Use all 4 strokes.
 Swim slowly.

-To get the most out of your routine, there are additional things you might need to do.
-As much as you may be consistently following your workout plan, it wouldn’t add up if you are also eating fries and pizza for dinner every night.
-Here are a few ways to maximize your swimming workout plan for weight loss.
+To get the most out of your routine, there are additional things you may need to do.
+As much as you may be consistently following your workout plan, it won’t add up if you’re also eating in a calorie surplus and filling your diet with fries and pizza for dinner every night.
+Here are a few ways you can maximize your swimming workout plan for weight loss.

 Warming up remains fundamental when it comes to any form of exercise, swimming included.
-A warm-up prepares your body for intense activity by elevating your heart rate, body temperature and increasing blood flow to your muscles.
+A warm-up prepares your body for intense activity by elevating your heart rate and body temperature and increasing blood flow to your muscles.
 It also reduces your risk of injury and muscle soreness (3).

-You can warm up by doing forward bends, lunges, stretches, arm swings, leg swings, and quad rocking.
-You can also jog, do squats, jumps, or press-ups.
+You can warm up by doing dynamic stretching movements such as forward bends, lunges, stretches, arm swings, leg swings, and quad rocking.
+You can also jog or do squats, jumps, or press-ups.
 5 to 10 minutes should be enough.
-Also, do another 5 to 10 minutes of cool down and stretching exercises.
+Also, do another 5 to 10 minutes of cool-down and static stretching exercises after you get out of the water.

 Watch Your Technique

-Your technique in swimming determines how your body moves through the water.
-Proper form means you swim faster, stay streamlined and move more efficiently through the water.
-Consider trying swim drills if you haven’t properly mastered your form.
+Your swimming technique determines how your body moves through the water.
+Proper form means you swim faster, stay streamlined, and move more efficiently through the water.
+Consider swim drills if you haven’t properly mastered your form.

 Here are 4 things you need to remember: